osbridge/openconferenceware/README.markdown

 8. Optionally configure a custom database, see `config/database.yml` for details.

+9. Copy `config/settings.yml.sample` to `config/settings.yml` and `config/secrets.yml.sample` to `config/secrets.yml`.
+Open these new files up, read through them, and edit as desired to configure OCW.

-9. Create your databases using its native tools or by running:
+10. Create your databases using its native tools or by running:

         bundle exec rake db:create:all

-10. Run the application's interactive setup and follow its instructions -- WARNING, this will destroy your database's contents:
+11. Run the application's interactive setup and follow its instructions -- WARNING, this will destroy your database's contents:

         bundle exec rake setup

-11. Or run the application's interactive setup which pre-populates your database with sample data -- WARNING, this will destroy your database's contents:
+12. Or run the application's interactive setup which pre-populates your database with sample data -- WARNING, this will destroy your database's contents:

         bundle exec rake setup:sample

-12. If you intend to setup a production server, you should consider using Phusion Passenger from <http://www.modrails.com/> or Thin <http://code.macournoyer.com/thin/>
+13. If you intend to setup a production server, you should consider using Phusion Passenger from <http://www.modrails.com/> or Thin <http://code.macournoyer.com/thin/>

-13. If you intend to deploy releases to a production server, consider using Capistrano and read the `config/deploy.rb` file.
+14. If you intend to deploy releases to a production server, consider using Capistrano and read the `config/deploy.rb` file.

 Security